Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: The maps Pz and Rz

-In this section, we discuss the compatibility of the map $R_\z$ with the prime factorization of~$\nn$.
-This will be important in Section~\ref{sec.cRcompare}, where we consider the relation of our map and the Chern class in $K$-theory.
+In this section, we discuss the compatibility of the map $R_\z$ with \frankchanged{respect to~$\nn$, and in particular we compare~$R_{\z}$ to~$R_{\z^q}$ for any divisor~$q$ of~$\nn$.} This will be important in Section~\ref{sec.cRcompare}, where we consider the relation of our map and the Chern class in $K$-theory.
+We also discuss the compatibility of~$R_{\z}$ with respect to a change of field.